Hotel St. Germain

 In December 1880, the brokerage firm C. I. Hudson & Co., had a branch office at the Cumberland.

-In 1885, Austin Corbin (1827-1896), president of the Long Island Railroad Company, leased the wall of the Cumberland, facing Madison Square.
-He also bought the Long Beach Hotel, the same year.
-By 1890, this wall was first used for advertising.
-Corbin, with the help of the Edison Illuminating Company, perfected the electric light advertising on block letters and this system appeared for the first time in New York City, on June 10, 1892, built in this same wall (photo on the right).
+In 1885, Austin Corbin (1827-1896), president of the Long Island Railroad Company, leased the rear wall of the Cumberland, facing Madison Square, for advertising (it was used for that purpose since at least the 1860s).
+Corbin also bought the Long Beach Hotel, the same year.
+He, with the help of the Edison Illuminating Company, perfected the electric light advertising on block letters and this system appeared for the first time in New York City, on June 10, 1892, built in this same wall (photo on the right).
 It was 80 feet tall and 60 feet wide and held 1,457 bulbs of different colors, with letters varying from three to six feet in length.
 It had a hand-operated flashing mechanism, operated from dusk until 11 o'clock each night.
 It read "Buy Homes on Long Island, Swept by Ocean Breezes" and also advertised for Corbin's Manhattan Hotel and Oriental Hotel and two theatres: Gilmore's Band and Brock's Fireworks.
 In 1896, the New York Times rented the wall, for the winter season, to place its own colored-light signs, calling it «the best "AD" in the City».
 The different lines were of different colors and were illuminated in succession.
 Later, the newspaper announced the result of the presidential election, won by William McKinley, using its illuminated advertising.
 Later, the wall was taken over by the H.J.
 Heinz Company, which hired O.J.
 Gude, an outdoor advertising pioneer, to place its immense electric pickle sign.

 In 1890, the executive committee of one of the faction of the Republicans opened at the Cumberland.